alexlux58/Lux-Home-Lab/PiVPN_PiHole_Lab_Writeup.md

 - Test with `nc -u -v <your_public_ip> 51820` (from outside)

 **Verify public IP / DDNS matches:**
-- Check client config `Endpoint` matches your public IP
+- Check client config `Endpoint` matches the public IP
 - If using DDNS, verify it resolves correctly

 **Confirm server is listening:**